 Kubernetes features

-Some of the key features of Kubernetes are mentioned below.
+Some key features of Kubernetes are listed below.

-1. Container orchestration — As mentioned earlier, Kubernetes allows you to automate the deployment, scaling, and management of containers, ensuring service availability and smooth fallback capabilities.
+- Container orchestration — As mentioned earlier, Kubernetes automates the deployment, scaling, and management of containers, ensuring service availability and smooth fallbacks.

-2. Self-healing — It has built-in self-healing capabilities, which are critical in cases where containers fail or become unresponsive.
+- Self-healing — It has built-in self-healing capabilities that are critical when containers fail or become unresponsive.
 Kubernetes automatically restarts or replaces the running container instances.

 These features make Kubernetes a great choice for automating the deployment, management, and scaling of containerized applications.
 See our Kubernetes architecture overview for a detailed explanation of what Kubernetes is composed of.